 [Fukushima] Visit Iitate Village, a Beautiful Japanese Village!
 The roadside station "Madaikan" has also opened!

-Iitate Village, located on the eastern side of the Abukuma Highlands, which separates the Hamadori and Nakadori areas of Fukushima Prefecture, is a beautiful village surrounded by abundant nature.
+Located on the eastern side of the Abukuma Highlands, which separate the coastal and central regions of Fukushima Prefecture, Iitate Village is a beautiful village embraced by abundant nature.

-The village became widely known when the entire village was evacuated due to the nuclear accident caused by the Great East Japan Earthquake, but on March 31, 2017, the evacuation order was lifted except for areas where it was difficult to return.
-The village is now moving forward with its hometown reconstruction.
+It became widely known when the entire village was evacuated due to the nuclear accident caused by the Great East Japan Earthquake, but on March 31, 2017, the evacuation order was lifted except for the difficult-to-return zone.
+The village is now moving forward with its reconstruction.

-find delicious handmade udon noodles and relaxing baths waiting for you!
+Delicious handmade udon noodles and relaxing baths await you!

 Iitate Village Roadside Station "Madaikan" has been hugely popular since it opened